jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/enhance.css";
 ```

-*Enhance CSS for more intuitive and easier styling.* Simple rules for more convenient and intuitive styling.
-Includes simple intuitive rules and inheritances for styling and reduce-motion rules for animations and transitions.
+*Enhance CSS for more intuitive and easier styling.* Includes simple intuitive rules and inheritances for styling and reduce-motion rules for animations and transitions.

+---

 ## 2. *Space CSS*